Noeloikeau/information_geometry/README.md

 # information_geometry
-Python package that numerically calculates the structure of probability distributions on statistical manifolds.
+This library implements *information geometry*, a framework for quantifying the geometry of probability distributions.

 See `statistical_manifolds.ipynb` for examples and `information_geometry.py` for the primary code.

 ![image](https://github.com/Noeloikeau/information_geometry/blob/main/example.png)

-For external references from different backgrounds, see [statistical manifold learning](https://proceedings.mlr.press/v32/suna14.pdf) (for machine learning & neuroscience), [curved exponential families](https://bsi-ni.brain.riken.jp/database/file/85/076.pdf) (for pure math), [emergent general relativity](https://arxiv.org/pdf/1310.1831.pdf) (for theoretical physics), [sensor network localization](https://www.mdpi.com/1099-4300/19/7/308/htm) (for engineering & optimization).
+For external references on this subject from different backgrounds, see [statistical manifold learning](https://proceedings.mlr.press/v32/suna14.pdf) (machine learning & neuroscience), [curved exponential families](https://bsi-ni.brain.riken.jp/database/file/85/076.pdf) (pure math), [emergent general relativity](https://arxiv.org/pdf/1310.1831.pdf) (theoretical physics), [sensor network localization](https://www.mdpi.com/1099-4300/19/7/308/htm) (engineering & optimization).

-Here we study *information geometry*, a framework for quantifying the geometry of probability distributions.
-The objects of interest are *statistical manifolds*, which are spaces of probability distributions smoothly connected by changes in parameters.
-The distance between nearby probability distributions on the manifold is interpreted as their difference in information content with respect to a varied parameter.
-As a result, the shape ensuing from all possible parameter variations about a point exactly characterizes the "latent" information content of the distribution.
-This is analogous to paths taken by light being used to characterize a gravitational field -- except that the curvature of the space arises from a distribution of probability, not mass, and the paths are in parameter space, not spacetime.
+The objects of interest are *statistical manifolds*, which are spaces of smoothly connected probability distributions that differ by changes in parameters (such as varying the mean and standard deviation).
+The distance on the manifold between nearby distributions is interpreted as their difference in information content with respect to a pair of parameters.
+As a result, the shape ensuing from all possible variations about a point in parameter space exactly characterizes the "latent" information content of the distribution -- that is, its curvature.
+This is analogous to how the paths taken by light in general relativity characterize a gravitational field -- except that the curvature of the space arises from a parameterized distribution of probabilities, not mass, and the paths are in parameter space, not spacetime.

 We consider normalized probability density functions $f(x,a):R^D\times R^M\rightarrow R$ such that $\int_{X} f(x,a) dx = 1$, where
 >  $x$ : D-dimensional random variable;